ninjaguardian/SuperitemsReborn/README.md

-# This mod is currently not public :(
+# This plugin is currently not public :(
 ### Authors

 - [@ninjaguardian](https://www.github.com/ninjaguardian)